 In 2014, Kenneth Boroson Architects was retained by Rippowam Corporation, the development arm of Charter Oak Communities (the Housing Authority of the City of Stamford), to develop Park 215, a new six-story, mixed-income residence, as part of the 5-phase, $135 million revitalization of the Vidal Court community.

 The former Vidal Court consisted of 216 rental units in a high-rise structure located in the vicinity of Stamford Hospital.
 Due to physical deficiencies, environmental hazards, and lack of accessible units, it was demolished in 2013 and is being reconstructed in phases.
 It will ultimately include 360 dwellings at the completion of all five phases.

 Park 215 is Phase 4 of this project.

 Various physicians’ offices occupy the street level of Park 215.
 Along with its close proximity to Stamford Hospital, this offers easy access to the public as well as tenants.

 The sloping topography of the site allows tenant parking at the lower level.
 Behind the building, a parking deck at street level accommodates commercial parking.

-Designed to current Connecticut Housing Finance Authority (CHFA) requirements and Energy Star standards, construction was completed in September 2018.
+The structure was designed to current Connecticut Housing Finance Authority (CHFA) requirements and Energy Star standards.
+Construction was completed in September 2018.

-New construction designed to achieve Energy Star Certification; honored as a “Change Maker” in 2018 by the Stamford 2030 District for construction of high-efficiency buildings
+New construction, Energy Star Certified; honored as a “Change Maker” in 2018 by the Stamford 2030 District for construction of high-efficiency buildings

 Six-story, mixed-income residential development (78 units) above street-level medical offices